Kentico/xperience-algolia/README.md

 ![Algolia index preview](/img/index-preview.png)

-This view will display the `objectID` and `className` fields, plus any other searchable field which contained the matching search term.
+This view will display the `objectID` and `ClassName` attributes, plus any other searchable attributes which contained the matching search term.